MRtrix3/mrtrix3/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Please use this form for bug reports only, for installation problems and general questions and support please consult the [community forum](http://community.mrtrix.org/search?expanded=true).
+Please use this form for *bug reports only*; for installation problems, and general questions and support, please consult the [community forum](http://community.mrtrix.org/search?expanded=true).

 **Describe the bug**

-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is; including if appropriate how the observed behaviour differs from that expected.

 **To Reproduce**

-Steps to reproduce the behaviour:
+Steps to reproduce the behaviour.

+**Platform/Environment/Version**

-**Platform/Environment/Version (please complete the following information):**
+Please provide the following information:

- - OS: (ubuntu: `lsb_release -a`, macOS: `sw_vers -productVersion`) [e.g. ubuntu 16.04]
+-  OS: (ubuntu: `lsb_release -a`, macOS: `sw_vers -productVersion`) [e.g. Ubuntu 16.04]

- - MRtrix version (example: `mrinfo -version`) [ e.g. 3.0_RC3-309-g0074bc6c ]
+-  *MRtrix3* version (example: `mrinfo -version`) [ e.g. `3.0_RC3-309-g0074bc6c` ]

 ---

 **Advanced debugging information (if applicable)**

-- In case of a critical error such as "segmentation fault", please report the backtrace as described [here](https://mrtrix.readthedocs.io/en/latest/troubleshooting/advanced_debugging.html).
+-  In case of a critical error such as "segmentation fault", please generate and report the backtrace as described [here](https://mrtrix.readthedocs.io/en/latest/troubleshooting/advanced_debugging.html).

+- For issues with `mrview`, please provide:

+   -  Information about the Qt version:
+      `grep "Qt:" $(dirname $(which mrview))/../config`
+      or:
+      Open `mrview` --> `[i]` --> About Qt)

-- For issues with `mrview` please provide information about the Qt version `grep "Qt:" $(dirname $(which mrview))/../config` (or open mrinfo `--> [i] --> About Qt`) and in the case of crashes or rendering issues, the information from: `mrview -exit -debug`.
+   -  In the case of crashes or rendering issues, the information from:
+      `mrview -exit -debug`.

-- If the issue is data-dependent, please consider providing a link to the (anonymised) data to reproduce the bug.
+-  If the issue is data-dependent, please consider providing a link to (anonymised) data to assist developers in reproducing the bug.